vosslab/automated_radio_disc_jockey/README.md

 --------
 - Reads `.mp3`, `.flac`, `.wav`, `.ogg` files from a directory.
 - Samples N songs for initial choice; subsequent picks are LLM-guided to match energy/tempo without repeating artists back-to-back.
+- Runs two independent next-song prompts against the same candidate pool and, when they disagree, asks a referee LLM (with XML-only output) to choose the smoother follow-up.
+- Generates two DJ intro drafts for auto-selected tracks, shows both, and sends them to a referee LLM that picks the stronger script before TTS.
 - Retrieves metadata/summaries from Wikipedia with Last.fm and AllMusic fallbacks.
 - Builds DJ intros via an LLM and speaks them using TTS.
 - Threaded prep for the next song/intro while the current track plays.